History & Heritage: Colleges

 Atlanta University Center is a vital part of Atlanta’s African-American heritage

-The progression from the Civil War through Reconstruction and the civil rights movement is reflected in the high standards of education established by the Historical Black Colleges & Universities (HBCUs) of Atlanta, Ga.
+The progression from the Civil War through Reconstruction and the Civil Rights Movement is reflected in the high standards of education established by the historically Black colleges and universities (HBCUs) of Atlanta, Ga.
 The past, present and future of these illustrious institutions are sources of pride for Atlantans, students and alumni.

-The Atlanta University Center Consortium (AUC) is a vital part of Atlanta’s African American heritage.
-The Atlanta University Center is best described as a consortium of four African American private institutions of higher education: Clark Atlanta University, Morehouse College, Morehouse School of Medicine and Spelman College.
+The Atlanta University Center Consortium (AUC) is a vital part of Atlanta’s history and heritage.
+The Atlanta University Center is best described as a consortium of four African American private institutions of higher education which includes Clark Atlanta University, Morehouse College, Morehouse School of Medicine and Spelman College.
 Morris Brown College and the Interdenominational Theological Center are no longer members of the consortium but are widely recognized for their role in the AUC’s rich legacy.

 Reasons to visit the Atlanta University Center

 - Member campuses of the Atlanta University Center boast a distinguished group of alumni, among them Dr. Martin Luther King Jr., the N.A.A.C.P.’s Walter White, writer James Weldon Johnson, opera singer Mattiwilda Dobbs, filmmaker Spike Lee, Atlanta’s first African American mayor Maynard H. Jackson Jr., social activist Julian Bond, actor Samuel L. Jackson and actress Keisha Knight Pulliam.
 Renowned activists and academics continue their work to ensure that the legacy established by historically Black colleges in Atlanta, Ga., continues.

 - Join Hump Wednesdays at Morehouse College, Market Thursdays at Clark Atlanta University and Market Friday at Spelman College.
 You’ll find great food and apparel from vendors while enjoying live DJ music.